abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 However, as mathematicians we are not interested in the *criteria* that we can use to order objects, but in the *nature of the relationship* that defines the order.
 Of which there can be several types as well.

-Mathematically we can represent order as a *set of things* (e.g. our balls) and *a binary relation* between these things (which we often represent as a bunch of arrows).
+Mathematically we can represent order as a *set of things* (e.g. colorful balls) and *a binary relation* between these things (which we often represent as a bunch of arrows).
 Not all binary relationships are orders - only ones that fit certain criteria that we are going to examine as we review the different types of order.

 Linear order
 ===

 The most straightforward type of order that you think about is linear order i.e. one in which every object has its place depending on every other object.
-In this case the ordering criteria is completely deterministic and leaves no room for ambiguity in terms of which elements comes before which.
+In this case the ordering criteria is completely deterministic and leaves no room for ambiguity in terms of which element comes before which.
 For example, ordering the colors by the length of their waves (or by how they appear in the rainbow).

 ![Linear order](linear_order.svg)

-In most programming languages, we can order objects linearly by providing a function which, given two objects, tells us which one of them is "bigger" (comes first) than which one is "smaller".
+In most programming languages, we can order objects linearly by providing a function which, given two objects, tells us which one of them is "bigger" (comes first) and which one is "smaller".

 ```
 [1, 3, 2].sort((a, b) => {